asatarin/test-pages/transcript.md

 can still have improved time to mitigate by changing the communication procedures or improving those.

-13:34 Overall, Lessons Learned, basically this is not what odd as part of this and this is not what authors like kind of learn from all incidents, this is what they aggregated across different categories of incidents what actual Uncle Engineers put in the Lessons Learned category for specific incident and then they aggregated them in different categories to see like what are the and excuse me I need to fix that.
+13:34 Overall, Lessons Learned, basically this is not what odd as part of this and this is not what authors like kind of learn from all incidents, this is what they aggregated across different categories of incidents what actual on-call Engineers put in the Lessons Learned category for specific incident and then they aggregated them in different categories to see like what are the and excuse me I need to fix that.